-Karen E. Smith, a native of Texas, received her BM in vocal performance from Louisiana State University where she studied with Patricia O'Neill and Martina Arroyo.
-After completing her BM, she continued at the Cincinnati-Conservatory of Music where she received her Master of Music under the teaching of Barbara Honn.
-Upon completion she entered into the Artist Diploma in Opera program at CCM.
-While there, Mrs. Smith coached under Sylvia Plyler, David Adams and Kenneth Griffiths and performed in master classes with artists like Warren Jones, Renata Scotto and Luigi Alva.
-She performed numerous roles at CCM including the title role in Suor Angelica, Ludmila in The Bartered Bride, and Juno in La Calisto, as well as numerous chamber, oratorio and concert appearances.
-She has sung with the Cincinnati and Baton Rouge Operas as well as Opera Theatre di Lucca in Lucca, Italy under the direction of Lorenzo Malfatti.
+Karen E. Smith, mezzo-soprano, is a native of Texas.
+She received her BM in vocal performance from Louisiana State University and her Master of Music in Vocal Performance from the Cincinnati-Conservatory of Music.
+She was also an artist in the Artist Diploma in Opera program at CCM.
+She performed numerous title roles at CCM as well as numerous chamber, oratorio and concert appearances.
+She has sung with the Cincinnati and Baton Rouge Opera Companies as well as Opera Theatre di Lucca in Lucca, Italy under the direction of Lorenzo Malfatti.